 Buying an RV is a long-term, adventurous investment that isn’t right for everyone.
 If you’re considering buying an RV, this is the guide you need to understand the big picture that comes with that investment.

-When you're ready to make the plunge, you must consider the following before budgeting for an RV:
+When you're ready to take the plunge, you must consider the following before budgeting for an RV:

 It's important to narrow down exactly what you need as opposed to what you want before you buy an RV.
 One of the biggest benefits of owning an RV is that you can customize and add features to it down the line, as you would a home or condominium.
-This means options you might wait to invest in are projects for the future, which will save you money when budgeting now.
+Options you might wait to invest in could be projects for the future, which will save you money when budgeting now.

 There are two things you need to consider before buying an RV: What type of RV do you need, and do you want a new or used RV?
 There are motorhomes and towables.